containers/toolbox/test/system/README.md

 These tests are built with BATS (Bash Automated Testing System).

-The tests are meant to ensure that Toolbox's functionality remains stable throughout updates of both Toolbox and Podman/libpod.
+The tests are meant to ensure that Toolbx's functionality remains stable throughout updates of both Toolbx and Podman/libpod.

 The tests are set up in a way that does not affect the host environment.
 Running them won't remove any existing containers or images.